-- Lot depth is measured by calculating the distance between the front and rear lot line. - ii.
+- i.
+Lot depth is the horizontal distance between the midpoints of the front and rear lot lines, and where there is no rear lot line, lot depth means the length of a line within the lot between the midpoint of the front lot line and the most distance point of the apex(s) of a triangle formed by the side lot lines. - ii.
 Lot width is the distance between the two side lot lines measured at the primary street property line along a straight line (or along the chord of the property line on a curvilinear lot). - iii.
 Total lot area is measured by multiplying lot width and lot depth.